navdeepsingh/navdeepsingh.github.io/_posts/2016-06-29-laravel-eloquent-belongstomany-relationship.md

 ---
 layout: post
 title:  "Laravel Eloquent belongsToMany relationship"
-subtitle:   "Realtime example to understand"
 date:   2016-06-29 15:46:00 +0530
 author:     "Navdeep Singh"
 header-img: "img/laravel-eloquent-belongstomany-relationship.jpg"
 categories: laravel
 ---

-Laravel Eloquent belongsToMany relationship explained using real time example of a quiz app.
+<p>Laravel Eloquent belongsToMany relationship explained using real time example of a quiz app. </p>

 <p>Participants registered via Facebook API in Participants table and each day have a one question.
 And Each day participants need to give answer to that question.</p>